ArtBautista/Project-Create-and-Mint-Token/README.md

   2.burnTokens(address account, uint256 amount): This function burns tokens from the specified account.

-  3.transferTokens(address _from, uint256 _value): This function transfers tokens from the specified account.
+  3.transferTokens(address _from, uint256 _value): This function transfers tokens to a specified account.

 The contract also has an Owner address variable that stores the address of the contract deployer.
 This address is used to control who can mint and burn tokens.